-If the past years have taught us anything, it’s that life is unpredictable.
-But sometimes chaos serves a purpose: it reminds us how important it is to prepare for the unexpected.
-During uncertain times you can take control—it’s time to put a plan together.
+If the pandemic years taught us anything, life is unpredictable.
+But sometimes chaos us how important it is to prepare for the unexpected.
+During uncertain times, you can take control—it’s time to put a plan together.
 Not just your own peace of mind, but also know who to count on when the unexpected happens.

 How do I Create a Will?

 Did you know that you need more than a last will and testament to have a complete estate plan?
 Otherwise, the plans you’ve put in place may never see the light of day.
 A will covers your estate after you pass away, but who’s in control of your assets while you are alive but unable to make decisions for yourself?

 Set up an estate plan to account for every scenario to create the peace of mind you’ve been missing.
 Below is a list of the five must-have estate planning documents and a list of problems that these documents can solve, especially in an unexpected medical emergency or crisis.

 The five critical estate plan documents you must have in place before an emergency